Evodim/EntityStorageServices/README.md

 * Pure and strongly typed Entity: no explicit dependency with ITableEntity interface
 * Custom indexes
-* Indexable dynamics props linked to an Entity
+* Indexable computed props linked to an Entity
 * Custom metadatas per entity
 * Lightweight and extensible query expression builder (no dependency with ITableEntity)
 * Entity table observers